janaagaard75/janaagaard75.github.io/_posts/2019-03-03-switch-to-typescript.md

 export async function run(context, req) {
 ```

 And finally a new build command is added to package.json.
-The build command calls the TypeScript compiler, tsc, and copies the .json files from `src` to `dist`.
+The build command calls the TypeScript compiler, `tsc`, and copies the `.json` files from `src` to `dist`.

 ```json
 # In package.json: